alicebartlett/alicebartlett.github.io/_posts/2022-06-24-book-review-everything-i-know-about-life.md

 > First, almost everyone can be a great presenter.
 You just need to talk about something you care or know about, and you need to do it to a supportive audience.

- Put as much of yourself into your presentation as you can.
+> Put as much of yourself into your presentation as you can.
 That’s what connects.
 That’s why people watch.
 Otherwise they might as well just read your notes.

 Now, you may be thinking ‘I don’t think it’s appropriate to put myself into this presentation on our OKR progress for Q3’.
 Well you’re wrong my love.
 Of course, the presentation should contain the facts you want me to understand, but I’m only going to understand them if I am paying attention, and I’m more likely to pay attention if you’re being interesting, and you can be interesting by just being you.

-Russell also makes a connection between people he has seen be disdainful of powerpoint (civil servants, politicians, journalists, academics) and their strengths (giving speeches and arguing in long form writing).
+Russell also makes a connection between people who don't like powerpoint (civil servants, politicians, journalists, academics) and their strengths (giving speeches and arguing in long form writing).
 I think this is particularly interesting because I, uh, work with a lot of journalists…

 > They didn’t understand why people couldn’t just deliver a speech instead, or just write an elegantly crafted paper or article